sungminkg/sungminkg.github.io/_pages/about.md

 I’m especially interested in bridging theory and practice—leveraging internal model signals such as gradients, attention maps, and token probabilities to improve the reliability, efficiency, and robustness of a machine learning system.

-Previously, I earned my B.S. in Electronic Engineering and Artificial Intelligence from Sogang University in South Korea, where I worked with [Hongseok Kim](https://nice.sogang.ac.kr/) on distributed optimization and federated learning, covering both algorithmic design and practical implementation.
+Previously, I earned my B.S. in Electronic Engineering from Sogang University in South Korea, where I worked with [Hongseok Kim](https://nice.sogang.ac.kr/) on distributed optimization and federated learning, covering both algorithmic design and practical implementation.

 ---